 Chancellor Koch Biography

-As Chancellor, Koch is responsible for providing leadership for the priorities, operations and programs of UIS, a campus known for exceptional public affairs programs that align with the campus’ state capital location, outstanding professional programs that serve regional needs and high quality liberal arts education that prepares effective citizens and leaders.
+As Chancellor, Koch is responsible for providing leadership for the priorities, operations and programs of UIS, a campus known for exceptional public affairs programs that align with the campus’ state capital location, outstanding professional programs that serve regional needs and high-quality liberal arts education that prepares effective citizens and leaders.
+The campus is also a national leader in online learning.
 She and her leadership team work in partnership with the faculty, staff and students to ensure an intellectually rich and supportive educational environment while also collaborating with the community in mutually beneficial exchanges and activities.

 Since her appointment in July, 2011, Koch has led the successful completion of the Brilliant Futures Campaign, which surpassed its $28 million goal and set new expectations for fund-raising success.
 In FY 2014, cash gift contributions to the campus increased by 42% and set a new cash record of $3.7 million.
 At the same time, new business topped $6 M – a 151% increase over the previous year.

-Dr. Koch is an active member of the Springfield community, serving on the Greater Springfield Chamber’s Q5 Strategic Leadership Council as well as on several boards including Memorial Hospital, the United Way of Central Illinois and the Illinois Symphony Orchestra.
-She also writes a popular monthly column, UIS Perspectives, for the local Springfield newspaper, the State Journal-Register.
+Dr. Koch is an active member of the Springfield community, serving on the Greater Springfield Chamber’s Q5 Strategic Leadership Council as well as on the board of Memorial Medical Center and the United Way of Central Illinois.
+She also writes a popular monthly column, UIS Perspectives, for the local Springfield newspaper, the State Journal Register.

 Koch was previously the Provost and Vice President for Academic Affairs at Northern Michigan University, a large regional campus in Marquette, Michigan.
 She also served as Associate Provost and Graduate Dean at the University of Northern Iowa where she was Professor of Health Education and co-founder of the UNI Global Health Corps, a field-based organization that provides public health services for underserved populations in the U.S. and abroad.
 Her scholarship and teaching focus on health education, international health, conflict resolution, and health and human rights.